jscheytt/pi-broadcast/README.md

 The release package contains a binary application (the server) and some static assets (the webpages and some scripts).
 This means you don't have to install any additional software: Just download, unzip, run it!

-1. Get the release package unto your Raspberry.
-Some alternatives for doing this:
+1. Get the release unto your Raspberry.
+Some options for doing this:
     * Download it directly on the Raspberry.
     * Download it on another machine, put it on a USB drive and plug it in.
 This can make media management easier (e. g. if you want to add new media often, it might be more convenient to do it on a different machine than the Pi).
 1. Unzip it.